seedcommons/madeline/README.md

   * The form system supports arranging questions into nested groups.
   * Overwrite prevention
   * Progress calculations on the questionnaire taking into account required status of questions
-* Localization: Madeline is multilingual and supports multilingual user input in most places
+* Localization: Madeline is multilingual and supports multilingual user input in many places (e.g. questionnaires, logs, documentation)
 * Printable Loan Memo (mentioned above because it is populated with data from the Business Planning Questionnaire)
 * Logs for projects and loans
 * Project Steps